TIPS AND TRICKS for our SEABEES!

 Caution

-: If your pump body is not already drilled out for the plate screws (#8 or #10 Phillister Head) be very careful about the drill depth as there are numerous cavities and passageways that are not too far from the surface of the pump body!
+: If your pump body is not already drilled out for the plate screws (#8 Phillister Head) be very careful about the drill depth as there are numerous cavities and passageways that are not too far from the surface of the pump body!
 Mine are about 1/4" deep, that's all!
 Use a bottoming tap to prevent the tap from piercing the Pump Body orifices.

 Steve